 - their health,

-If the new living situation after remarriage presents a potential danger to the minor children, the court may consider a non-custodial parent’s request for a custody modification.
+If the living situation after remarriage presents a potential danger, the court may consider a non-custodial parent’s request for a custody modification.

 Especially in recent years, the court recognizes the importance of both parents being a part of a child’s life after divorce.
 No matter who winds up with primary custody, unless there are extenuating circumstances—like abuse or neglect—the other parent is entitled to regularly scheduled visitation with the kids.
 Even after remarriage.